lipeck/snowing-in-ithaca/README.md

 NOAA data is sourced from [Cornell University's weather station](https://www.ncdc.noaa.gov/cdo-web/datasets/GHCND/stations/GHCND:USC00304174/detail), with local weather data from 1983-present.
 Snowed in Ithaca only replies if more than half an inch of snow was recorded.

-These bots are part of a coursework for Pratt School of Information INFO 664.
+These bots are part of coursework for Pratt School of Information INFO 664.

 ## Directory